brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/reading.md

 bodyClass: "reading"

-date: 2023-12-04T10:23:00
+date: 2023-12-04T11:18:00
 ---

 Because I've never kept a list of my reads, I've ended up creating a bit of a challenge for myself that's for sure.
 Trying to recall books I've read and enjoyed feels like a bit of a daunting task but I'm keen to at least make a stab at it.

 ---

-## Reading
+## Current reads

 Books on the go at the moment.

-*Made sure there's a dose of fantasy in my current read list.
+*I always try to include a dose of fantasy in my current read list.
 Mostly to help 'balance' and process the other reads I've got on the go.* 😬 {.call-out}

 * [Last Stand of the Stone Fist](https://www.goodreads.com/book/show/57303684-last-stand-of-the-stone-fist) &mdash; *Michael R. Miller*
 * [Breaking Together &mdash; a freedom-loving response to collapse](https://jembendell.com/2023/04/08/breaking-together-a-freedom-loving-response-to-collapse/), *Jem Bendell*